Competency hearing set in Kingsbury shoot-out

 Jefferson is being held in lieu of $1 million cash bail on felonies including attempted murder of a peace officer, assault with a deadly weapon and eluding.

-Three separate jurisdictions, including San Francisco, Oakland and the University of California, Berkeley are involved in the shooting spree Jefferson is accused of.
+Three separate jurisdictions, including San Francisco, Oakland and the University of California, Berkeley are involved in the shooting spree Jefferson is accused of committing.